 How to Get Kids Excited About Homesteading

 There is a lot of work to be done on a homestead and we like to involve our entire family as much as we possibly can.
-Sometimes, people wonder how to get kids excited about homesteading.
+Sometimes, people ask me how we get our kids excited about homesteading.
 We have succeeded in this are and I want to share my heart on the issue.

-The types of activities we do widely range from taking care of animals, loading firewood, butchering animals, gardening, collecting eggs, house chores, to cooking and handy crafts.
+The types of activities we do widely range from taking care of animals, cutting and loading firewood, butchering animals, gardening, collecting eggs, house chores, to cooking and handy crafts.

 All of these skills are not only valuable but also completely necessary to have a well functioning homestead.
 I won’t claim that my kids do all of their chores at all times without complaint but I will say that most of the time they do.